 The mistake:

-Some traffic rules on Ibiza work slightly differently than people expect and especially when it comes to roundabouts and speed limits.
+Some traffic rules in Ibiza work slightly differently than you might be used to, especially when it comes to roundabouts and speed limits.

 For example: